-K-State students receive record $34.4M in scholarships – McPherson Sentinel
+Ellis County students among those in record-breaking K-State scholarship season – hays Post

 |

-MANHATTAN, Kan. — Students at Kansas State University have earned nearly 13,700 academic scholarships for the 2017-2018 academic year.
-Most of the scholarships are made possible through donations and gifts to the Kansas State University Foundation …
+MANHATTAN — Students at Kansas State University have earned nearly 13,700 academic scholarships for the 2017-2018 academic year.
+Most of the scholarships are made possible through donations and gifts to the Kansas State University Foundation.
+Overall …

 Funding our critical challenge, but we're coping – Crawford VC